MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-12-07-michael-manring.markdown

 **[Don't know who Michael Manring is?
 Check out his entry at Wikipedia!&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://en.wikipedia.org/wiki/Michael_Manring)**

+I've been listening to Michael's music since the late 1990s.
+He is an unbelievable musician and incredibly creative.
+I never thought I would see him perform live, but I had the opportunity at NAMM 2013 to see and barely hear him amidst the chaotic din of  "shredders."
+Two years later, I'm sitting on his couch in his living room having a conversation.
+What an experience!

 ## Interview Audio (Podcast)

 Here's audio of the interview (NOTE: hitting the "play" button requires a hefty download of the entire audio file!).